Upcoming dates:

 Also postponed from December, we will visit Crissy Field, which has been a draw for me over the years that I have lived here, on Sunday 25th.
 Again, being by the water with the big skies is a great antidote to the short days, and we will spend much of our time along the waterfront.
 We will start from the Presidio Visitors Center (look for us on the side away from the bridge and closer to the bathrooms).
 This is almost entirely flat, with lots of sand.

-I have thought about some roams I want to bring back early next year.
+I have thought about some roams I want to bring back during the year, and some other new routes.
 In March, we will have a tenth anniversary roam, treading the same paths as we did on the very first roam in 2016.
 I am always open to requests, if you have any favourites that you would like to do again.

 Bring water, snacks, and layers for whatever the weather is doing.
 Punctuality is always appreciated.